 Net interest income increased by $403,000, or 1.7%, to $24.6 million for the three months ended September 30, 2013, from $24.2 million for the three months ended September 30, 2012.
 The Company's net interest income, spread and margin over the period are detailed in the chart below.

 |(dollars in thousands)|

-The Company’s net interest income and net interest rate spread were both negatively impacted in all periods due to the reversal of accrued interest income on loans delinquent more than 90 days.
-The total of such income reversed was $119,000 for the three months ended September 30, 2016 and $177,000 for the three months ended September 30, 2015.
+The Company's net interest income and net interest rate spread were both negatively impacted in both periods due to the reversal of accrued interest income on loans delinquent more than 90 days.
+The total of such income reversed was $303,000 and $791,000 for the three months ended September 30, 2013 and 2012, respectively.

 Provision for Loan Losses

-The Company recorded no provision for loan losses for both the three months ended September 30, 2016 and the three months ended September 30, 2015.
-A rollforward of the allowance for loan losses for the three months ended September 30, 2016 and 2015 is presented below:
+The Company recorded provisions for loan losses of $300,000 for the three months ended September 30, 2013 as compared to $1.5 million for the three months ended September 30, 2012.
+A rollforward of the allowance for loan losses for the three months ended September 30, 2013 and 2012 is presented below:

 |(Dollars in thousands)|

 |Allowance for loan losses to total loans||1.36%||1.51%|